Caffeine Quiz: Ask Yourself This…

 Caffeine has a half-life of about six-hours.
 That means that if your 4 o’clock cup of coffee contains 200 mg of caffeine, by 10 o’clock that night, there will still be 100 mg of caffeine in your body, preventing you from falling into a deep and restful sleep.

 Did you know that Mountain Dew contains even more caffeine than Coca Cola?
 With more than 500 new energy drinks launched each year, caffeine has become the most widely used drug in the world.

 In 2009, The Worst Caffeinated Product Award for 2009, went to a box of candy with the caffeine equivalent of 11 cans of Mountain Dew, 7.5 cans of Red Bulls or 6 cups of coffee.
 Crackheads 2 contains approximately 600 milligrams of caffeine.
 If the contents of the entire box were consumed all at once, it would pose a potential health risk, especially to the children it was marketed to.

 Death Wish Coffee has recently become popular.
 It isn’t like regular coffee since it is made from robusta coffee beans and contains 200% more caffeine than standard arabica bean-based coffee.
 Again, this could pose a serious health risk to the average adult.

 Beverly’s Hot Tips For Caffeine Awareness Month:

 - Look at what you consume – caffeine is often a hidden ingredient in some of our favourite foods.

 - Be aware of how much caffeine you are consuming in a day.

-Look at why you consume certain caffeinated drinks.
+- If you find yourself physically dependent on caffeine, look at why you consume certain caffeinated drinks.
 Is it the flavour, the social aspect, the energy boost, or is it out of thirst or boredom?
 The answer will help you to determine if there is a healthier way to fill that need.

 If you have some strategies to share – comment on this posting!